 My name is Amialya Durairaj, but you can call me Mia.
-I’m a writer, communications consultant, and advocate.
+I’m a health writer and communications consultant.
 I specialize in crafting communications about maternal, newborn, and child health (MNCH) and nutrition.

 My unique benefit is my ability to marry the research/technical and communications worlds to deliver products that are both substantive and engaging.
 (But don’t just take my word for it— read my testimonials!)